 Good work!
 But you’re not done yet.
 This is only your internal view of your brand.
 What does your market think?
 Before you decide on your final brand personality traits, you should survey your market to see what others think – it’s often surprisingly different from what your internal team perceives.

-Use SurveyMonkey or SurveyGizmo if you don’t already have a survey tool in place.
+Use SurveyMonkey or Typeform if you don’t already have a survey tool in place.
 Here are written step-by-step instructions for conducting a brand audit.

-If your results don’t match your desired brand personality, then update your marketing strategy to better represent them.
+If your results don’t match your desired brand personality, then update your brand strategy to better represent them.